Arnifabiziagne/Panorama/Panorama_graph/neo4j_intall/readme.md

 * The version of neo4j is 2025.05-community-bullseye
 * The http port to use is 7474
 * The bolt port to use is 7687
+* max memory to use : 32g
+* max swap : 34g

 Command :
-bash ./setup_neo4j.sh --base-dir \~/work/project/neo4j --image neo4j:2025.05-community-bullseye --dump \~/work/project/neo4j/import/db.dump  --http-port 7474 --bolt-port 7687 --container-name neo4j_pangenome_test
+bash ./setup_neo4j.sh --base-dir \~/work/project/neo4j --image neo4j:2025.05-community-bullseye --dump \~/work/project/neo4j/import/db.dump  --http-port 7474 --bolt-port 7687 --container-name neo4j_pangenome_test --max-mem 32g --max-swap 34g

 Usage of neo4j container :
 ---------